mustardamus/generator-grail/extend/templates/README.md

 ## Create a Vue.js Component

 Use the command `yo grail:create` to create a component in `./client/components`.
 You can choose which parts you want to create: Script, Template, Style and/or Test.

 Then you just `require()` the Script or Template, `@import()` the Style wherever it is needed.
-Component names should be all lowercase and devided by a dash `-` if multiple words.
+Component names should be all lowercase and divided by a dash `-` if multiple words.